Updated: May 9

 Trooper W. E. Sloan of Company D, 5th Tennessee Cavalry added, ”The enemy never attempted a charge, but moved forward very slowly until we checked him up, and then he stood still, all the time pouring forth a volcano of fire which I had never seen before."
 (5)

-Among the thin line of Ashby’s cavalrymen on the extreme right was Private Andrew Jackson Williams of the 2nd Tennessee Cavalry.
+Facing this second line of Hazen and on the far right of Ashby's Brigade was Andrew Jackson Williams of the 2nd Tennessee Cavalry.
 His company had initially been detailed to act as skirmishers well out in front of the main cavalry position, but was quickly driven back by the main body of Hazen’s men.
 He stated,

 “Our main line was on top of a steep ridge, but something like [400 yards] on our left the line [was] through open ground, and this part of the line the Federals advanced faster and drove our line back...We fell back to the foot of the ridge and formed in line again.
 General Wheeler and his staff was near our part of the line and he commenced sending staff officers and couriers in both directions and directly he ordered our part of the line back to the temporary breastworks [along top of the ridge]. …[The] Captain order(ed) our line to advance and the men...charged the Yankees down the ridge.
 In our front was timber and we could not see the enemy in our front until we had went some distance down the ridge.
 When we was some 75 or 100 yards from the breastworks they fired a volley into us that killed and wounded quite a number of our men.”

-Williams later reported…”I went on through the War to the surrender and this was the hottest battle I was in.
+Williams would spend the rest of the battle carrying his wounded Lieutenant (Lt.
+Tate Shull) back up the ridge and to a triage hospital, but later reported…”I went on through the War to the surrender and this was the hottest battle I was in.
 The bullets fairly rained all around me for a time and I got behind a small post oak tree and I have thought that tree saved my life and yet I do not think it was more than one foot through.”
 (4)

 “As he led this the Third charge over the same ground, over the dead and dying, wounded Confederates and Yankees all mixed up as they fell in that dense Woods.
 The Brigade responded quickly [to the Third charge], so quickly the federals thought we had been reinforced when we topped the hill.
 We did not stop till we had drove them across Pumpkinvine Creek at Pickett’s Mill.
 Here we held our line."
 Trooper Sloan of Company D added, “We were told to hold our position until reinforcements arrived, and we did it, though they were a long time coming.
 At last a part of Cleburne's division of Infantry moved up in our rear in line of battle, and infantry and cavalry mixed together in one line.
 Then a roar went up which those yankees could probably hear despite the noise of their own guns, at least if they could not hear it, they could see it and feel it too.”

-According to dispatches following the Battle, Cleburne’s reinforcing infantry (Baucum’s 8th/19th Arkansas and Lowery’s Brigade) were finally sent to reinforce Ashby‘s Cavalry at approximately 5:30-5:40 PM, and arrived and charged at nearly the same time.
+Cleburne, suspecting a large attack might still come from his left, had held on to his remaining Infantry reserves as long as possible before sending them to reinforce Wheeler's hard hit Cavalry on his right(32,8) According to dispatches and other testimonies, Baucum’s 8th/19th Arkansas Infantry Regt.(of Govan's Brigade) and Lowrey’s Infantry Brigade were finally sent to reinforce Ashby‘s Cavalry at approximately 5:30-5:40 PM, with both arriving and charging at nearly the same time.
 (19, 26) Private A.B.
-Foster, who fought with Lowery’s Infantry Brigade that day, recorded the moment when Cleburne’s reserves finally caught up with Wheeler's cavalry at Western fence of the Cornfield.
-He remembered, “Here the enemy tried to turn our flank or break our line of dismounted cavalry.
+Foster, fighting with Lowery’s Infantry Brigade, recorded the moment when Cleburne’s reserves finally caught up with Wheeler's cavalry at Western fence of the Cornfield.
+“Here the enemy tried to turn our flank or break our line of dismounted cavalry.
 Pat Cleburne's division was held in reserve.
 We were called to arms and double quicked about one and a half miles, passing the horse holders, and when we got to the line they were fighting across a rotten fence, the enemy in the field and Pat Cleburne and his staff afoot, pleading with the dismounted cavalry to hold them as his men were coming.
 When we got there, we fired into them and charged them across the field."
 (17)

-The sudden rush of Ashby’s Cavalry and Cleburne’s Infantry, charging from the Western and Southern ends of the cornfield and sweeping North, was simply too much for Hazen’s exhausted second line or “demi” brigade, consisting of the 5th, 6th, and 23rd Kentucky, the 6th Indiana, as well as other units that had flanked further to the Union left.
-Most critically they were out of ammunition and being flanked on their left by Lowrey's Infantry(15).
+The sudden rush of Ashby’s Cavalry and Cleburne’s Infantry, charging from the Western and Southern ends of the cornfield was simply too much for Hazen’s exhausted second line or “demi” brigade, consisting of the 5th, 6th, and 23rd Kentucky, the 6th Indiana as well as Scribner's two breakaway regiments and other units that had flanked further to the Union left.
+Most critically, Hazen's men were out of ammunition and saw they were being flanked on their left by Lowrey's Infantrymen(15).
 Retreating along the western fence of the cornfield and back up the way he came, Hazen took up temporary position on a hill near Pickett's Mill.(9) Stranded units of his right most demi-brigade stayed under whatever available cover they had until dark.
 Subsequent waves of Union infantry under Knefler, joined by survivors of Hazen and Gibson's decimated Brigades as well as Scribner’s 78th Pennsylvania and 37th Indiana, together fought to stall the “victory flushed” Confederates and held them at bay at the northern boundary of the Cornfield.
 Here a heavy trading of musket fire ensued until nightfall.
 (22)

 With darkness approaching and the day’s fight drawing to a rapid close, Adjt.
-Allen described the scene as the cavalry retired,
+Allen of the 5th TN Cav. described the scene as the cavalry retired,

 Sam Watkins had moved forward and observed the area where the infantry and cavalry had fought.
-What he saw was that “The trees looked as if they had been cut down for new ground, being mutilated and shivered by musket and cannon balls.
+He noted “The trees looked as if they had been cut down for new ground, being mutilated and shivered by musket and cannon balls.
 Horses were writhing in their death agony, and the sickening odor of battle filled the air.”
+He would add ""This is the only battle of the War in which cavalry was conspicuous and elicited the praise of the infantry, who until then had never seen "dead men with spurs on"..."(7)

 Not only did Ashby’s cavalrymen play a critical role in preventing the Confederate right from collapsing but also affected the outcome of the battle to their left as noted by Adjutant Alexis Cope of Gibson’s brigade.
 He wrote, "The fact is, when General Hazen's brigade advanced it changed direction to the left, and our brigade came into action on its right, our regiments slightly overlapping it’s right, that his desperate encounter was with Kelley's and Hume's dismounted cavalry of Wheeler's Corps and Lowrey's infantry brigade, while ours was with Granbury's brigade.
 We were too fully occupied in our front to go to Hazen's relief, and his repulse but added to our difficulties, for it left our left flank exposed to the enfilading fire from Wheeler's dismounted cavalry, when we were already suffering from a similar enfilading fire from Hotchkiss's terrible rifled guns and howitzers on our right flank."(6)

 The contributions and sacrifice of Ashby’s men at Pickett’s Mill, led by the gallant Colonel James T. Wheeler and Adjutant William G. Allen (the latter being promoted to Major for his actions), sadly continue to be ignored.
 Cleburne's account of the battle, written by a Captain Buck of his staff and upon which modern historians rely so heavily, simply omits the major role that Wheeler’s cavalry played on May 27, 1864.
-Perhaps little love was lost between Cleburne and Wheeler when earlier in the year the latter failed to support Cleburne’s controversial plan to arm and free slaves to fight for the South, but we may never know the true cause of the omission with certainty.
-Union General Hazen and Adjutant Alexis Cope of Gibson’s command both took Cleburne’s report to task and state clearly in their memoirs that Hazen’s fight was largely with Kelly and Hume’s Division of cavalry, until the latter were reinforced by Cleburne’s infantry.
+Perhaps little love was lost between Cleburne and Wheeler when earlier in the year the latter not only failed to support Cleburne’s controversial plan to arm and free slaves who would fight for the South, but also reportedly made disparaging remarks among the high command.(34) Union General Hazen and Adjutant Alexis Cope of Gibson’s command both took Cleburne’s battle report to task and state clearly in their memoirs that Hazen’s fight was largely with Kelly and Hume’s Division of cavalry, until the latter were reinforced by Cleburne’s infantry.
 Generals Cleburne, Granbury, and Kelly would all be killed later that year and Colonel Ashby and Colonel Wheeler did not live long after the war, perhaps contributing to the lack of clarification on the actions of the cavalry at Pickett’s Mill.
-But from what we do have from multiple, credible, and corroborating accounts from both cavalry and infantry who fought that day, we know that Ashby's Tennessee cavalry brigade, fighting down both sides of Pickett’s Mill Road, was that part of Humes' Division at the right of Granbury, and that their actions were crucial to preventing a “fatal” attack on Granbury’s right where “the foremost” of the Union infantry attempted to pour around the Confederate right flank.
+But from what we do have from multiple credible, corroborating accounts from both cavalry and infantry who fought that day, we know that Ashby's Tennessee cavalry brigade, fighting down both sides of Pickett’s Mill Road, was that part of Humes' Division at the right of Granbury, and that their actions were crucial to preventing a “fatal” attack on Granbury’s right where “the foremost” of the Union infantry attempted to pour around the Confederate right flank.
 General Wheeler left one of the few early tributes to these men in his General Order No. 6, given within one month of the battle.
 "At New Hope [Pickett' s Settlement], May 27th, a portion of Humes' and Kelly's commands repulsed with immense slaughter a most desperate attempt on the part of the enemy... to gain our rear and held him at bay until reinforced by our infantry line.
 This service was most signal and was alone due to your valor."

 Early War photo of Shelton F. Scott of the 1st Tennessee Cavalry (Wheeler) who was among those reportedly killed/mortally wounded at Pickett's Mill on May 27, 1864 Photo: John Sickles Collection